Introduction

 Calculating benchmark performance numbers

-Please refer below link how to calculate the benchmark performance values.
+Please refer to link below for instructions on how to calculate benchmark performance values:

 For technical support on the tools, benchmarks and applications that AMD offers on this page and related inquiries, reach out to us at toolchainsupport@amd.com